txst-cs-smartfall/SmartFallMM-Dataset/README.md

 - Young Group (14 subjects): [29, 30, 31, 32, 34, 35, 36, 37, 38, 39, 43, 44, 45, 46]
 - Old Group (21 subjects): [2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, 21, 22, 23, 26, 47]

 **NOTE:** We did not use gyroscope data in the knowledge distillation (KD) experiments, so these signals remain partially unlabeled.
-Specifically, we have provided gyroscope recordings for the young group in the **young/gyroscope** folder and uploaded raw samples from the old group to the **old/gyroscope** folder to support reproducibility and enable future labeling efforts.
+Specifically, we have provided labeled gyroscope recordings for the young group in the **young/gyroscope** folder and uploaded raw/unlabeled samples from the old group to the **old/gyroscope** folder to support reproducibility and enable future labeling efforts.

 ## Format of CSV Files: